 Purchased services include utilities, consultants, rentals, copier service agreements, data processing services, repairs, trash collection, fleet and property insurance, legal costs, mileage, professional meeting expense, and tuition paid to other districts.
-FY 2014 deductions reflected in this line item include excess costs, special education costs, transportation costs, and costs for non-public schools tuition, and their mandated related services provided.
+FY 2014 deductions reflected in this line item include excess costs, special education costs, transportation costs, and costs for community schools, parochial schools, non-public schools, and their mandated related services provided.
 Please note that the Board approved a copier purchase service agreement in lieu of a lease agreement that resulted in all new copy machines and a per month savings that is still being realized.
 The district also realized a reduction in utility costs amounting to approximately \$300,000 FY13.
-The district belongs to a Board approved educational cooperative for electricity and gas.
-The Board approved a technology upgrade for its software by out sourcing its' technology department.
-This upgrade has brought the district into compliance with state software, public records, payroll mandates, and state mandated testing for students.
+The district belongs to a Board approved educational cooperative (MEC) for bus purchasing, utility monitoring, electricity and gas.
+The Board approved a technology upgrade by out sourcing its' technology department.
+The outcome of this upgrade will bring the district into compliance with software, public records, wage and hour payroll mandates, state mandated testing for students, and provide a long range technology plan for FY15-FY18 at different buildings.
+Future cost savings will be considered after redistricting takes place.